 So to conclude, this was a standard teen drama, tropes and all, but with an interesting twist.
 The film was definitely watchable though nothing outstanding and as a result, I’ll give it 3/5 stars.

 So what did you think about the film?
-What do think abou the ending?
-Feel free to leave a comment telling me your thoughts on the matter 🙂
+What do think about the ending?
+Feel free to leave a comment telling me your thoughts! 🙂